kss-node/kss-node/demo/homepage.md

 ## JavaScript API

 If you don't wish to use the default style guide template, you can either:
-* write your own template that uses the default kssHandlebarsGenerator style guide generator, or
+* write your own template that uses the default kssBuilderHandlebars style guide builder, or
-* write your own style guide generator, or
+* write your own style guide builder, or
 * use the JavaScript object representation of the style guide, KssStyleGuide.

 **For more information on how to integrate kss-node with your own JavaScript, see the [JavaScript API documentation](./section-javascript-api.html).**